projectcalico/calico/master/reference/architecture/index.md

 Unlike Felix there is no single 'orchestrator plugin': instead, there are separate plugins for each major cloud orchestration platform (e.g.
 OpenStack, Kubernetes).
-The purpose of these plugins is to bind Calico more tightly into the orchestrator, allowing users to manage the Calico network just as they'd manage network tools that were built into the orchestrator.
+The purpose of these plugins is to bind {{site.prodname}}
+more tightly into the orchestrator, allowing users to manage the {{site.prodname}}
+network just as they'd manage network tools that were built into the orchestrator.

-A good example of an orchestrator plugin is the Calico Neutron ML2 mechanism driver.
-This component integrates with Neutron's ML2 plugin, and allows users to configure the Calico network by making Neutron API calls.
+A good example of an orchestrator plugin is the {{site.prodname}} Neutron ML2 mechanism driver.
+This component integrates with Neutron's ML2 plugin, and allows users to configure the {{site.prodname}} network by making Neutron API calls.
 This provides seamless integration with Neutron.

 The orchestrator plugin is responsible for the following tasks: